 I was forced to look at the problem from a different angle.
-Big companies get tons of benefits from huge cost cuts, better security, to having a way to scale their application on demand and without any hassle, amongst many other benefits.
-The issue with that is that small early-stage business don’t care about any of that.
-There is no huge demand for their service so scaling is not a concern.
-They don’t have $250K AWS bill so dropping the price by 25 to 50% is going to do nothing for them.
+Big companies get tons of benefits from huge cost cuts, better security, and a way to scale their applications on-demand without any hassle, among other benefits.
+But small early-stage businesses don’t care about any of that.
+There is no huge demand for their service, so scaling is not a concern.
+They don’t have a $250,000 AWS bill, so dropping the price by 25% to 50% will do nothing for them.

-So how does Serverless impact startups?Here's the thing, when you are trying to come up with that MVP or the initial application, there's a lot of things that can go wrong.
-You don’t have a clear idea of where you’re going and chances are your initial idea will develop into something new that may or may not resemble what you initially planned.
+When you are trying to develop that MVP or initial application, many things can go wrong.
+You don’t have a clear idea of where you’re going, and chances are your initial idea will develop into something new that may or may not resemble what you initially planned.

-In fact, some of your favorite companies have had to pivot in order to get to that elusive product-market fit.
-Instagram, Twitter and Nokia are just some of the most popular examples of successful pivots.
+In fact, some of your favorite companies had to pivot to get to that elusive product-market fit.
+Instagram, Twitter, and Nokia are just some of the most popular examples of successful pivots.

-With Serverless, that process happens way faster.
-You don't need to provision the servers or worry about managing them in any way shape or form.
-You upload your new code to the service provider and it handles everything for you.
-Meaning that the 0 to production speed (a term I love to throw around) is going to improve ten folds when using serverless as opposed to building a monolith.
+With serverless technology, you can accelerate that process drastically.
+There is no need to provision the servers or worry about managing them in any way, shape, or form.
+Just upload the new code to the provider, and it handles everything for you.
+The zero to production speed (a term I love to throw around) will improve tenfold when using serverless instead of building a monolith.

-Like I’ve mentioned, the cost of operating a startup may not be as high as an already established, multi-million dollar enterprise but there are still costs associated with running that business that can be cut down by using serverless.
-You save money but not needing a big DevOps team, since everything is already handled by your service provider.
-That also gives your development team flexibility to experiment with new things, since they don’t have to rely on the sysadmins constantly telling them “no".
+Like I’ve mentioned, the cost of operating a startup may not be as high as an already established, multi-million dollar enterprise, but there are still costs associated with running that business you can cut down by using serverless.
+You save money because you don’t need a big DevOps team; your service provider already handles everything infrastructure-related.
+Serverless also gives your development team flexibility to experiment with new things since they don’t have to rely on the sysadmins constantly telling them “no.”

-Last but not least, with serverless you only pay what you use.
-With providers like AWS Lambda, Microsoft Azure or Google Cloud Functions you only pay per invocation and the execution duration.
-To put it in layman terms, you are not forced to pay for your server if people are not using your application, so if you run a service that’s only used during the day, at nights you won’t be forced to pay the same amount of money even tho you don’t get nearly as many users.
-Makes sense, right?
+Last but not least, you only pay what you use with providers like AWS Lambda, Microsoft Azure, or Google Cloud Functions; you only pay per invocation and the execution duration.
+To put it in layman terms, you are not forced to pay for your server if people are not using your application, so if you run a service that’s only used during the day, at night, you won’t be forced to pay the same amount of money even tho you don’t get nearly as many users.

-Speed of execution is a big draw in for developers and what’s great about serverless architecture is that that speed comes at a very low price compared to the traditional servers.
+Speed of execution is a big draw-in for developers and what’s great about serverless architecture is that speed comes at a meager price compared to the traditional servers.
 On most providers, you get to configure the memory of your functions so that you get more control over how fast they run or how much you are paying for execution time.